Funnels

 Breakdowns and segments

-Each step can be broken down by payload fields attached to the event or split exposure.
+Each funnel step can be broken down by payload fields attached to the event or experiment exposure.
+Breakdowns let you segment your funnel data and compare performance across different groups.

-Split steps can also be broken down by their dimensions, to get a segment for each arm of the dimension.
+Exposure steps can also be broken down by their dimensions, giving you a segment for each arm of an experiment.

 2. Event: SignUpEvent